-Smart + Inspiring #1: Reverse Flâneur by M. Sabine Rear
+Smart + Inspiring: Reverse Flâneur by M. Sabine Rear

-At the end of each month, I’ll be sharing my favorite comics: ones that I discover at my local comic book store and this fabulous place called “the internet” 😉 The books I’m featuring are by super cool creators who aren’t just telling good stories but stories that are smart and inspiring too.
+I’m starting a series on the blog where I’ll be sharing my favorite comics: ones that I discover at my local comic book store and this fabulous place called “the internet” 😉 The books I’m featuring are by super cool creators who aren’t just telling good stories but stories that are smart and inspiring too.

 We’re starting things off with an amazing self-published comic called Reverse Flâneur (which, according to Google Translate means: Reverse Loafer and I hope that’s right!)
 It’s created by a woman named M. Sabine Rear.
 I’m obsessed with her work!
 She does incredible drawings.